Hearing Aid Assistance for Every Stage of Life

 Hearing aid fundraisers that work

 Medical fundraisers can be a powerful tool to find the hearing aid financial assistance you deserve.
-With fundraising through a crowdfunding program like GoFundMe, it’s easy for you to find the help you need when you need it—and a 0% platform fee for organizers means that more of the money you raise goes directly toward your new hearing aids.
+With fundraising through a crowdfunding platform like GoFundMe, it’s easy for you to find the help you need when you need it.

 When young Braden’s dog, Chewy, ate his hearing aids, his parents suggested he start a fundraiser to cover the cost of a replacement—and also help others in need.
 With the help of his parents, Braden created a fundraiser to help the Oticon Hearing Foundation supply hearing aids to people who cannot afford them.
 Braden raised over $112,000 for the foundation.